update: December 20, 2013

 bacteria in raw milk, even though it does neutralize E.Coli.
 Click

-for the court documents.
+for the new evidence motion.
 Click

-here for the affidavits.
+here for the lawyers' affidavits.